ilsordo/Simplex/README.md

 3. Produce a PDF file
 =====================

 You can produce a PDF file describing the execution of the simplex.
-To print it into record.pdf enter the option:
+To print it into record.pdf use the option:
 ```
   -print record.pdf
 ```